kumahq/kuma-website/app/_src/policies/hostnamegenerator.md

         k8s.kuma.io/namespace: kuma-demo
   template: "{{ .Name }}.{{ .Namespace }}.mesh"
 ```
+{% endpolicy_yaml %}

 ## Template

 A template is a [golang text template](https://pkg.go.dev/text/template).
-It is run with the name, namespace and mesh as input and function `label` to retrieve labels of the `MeshService`.
+It is run with the name, namespace and mesh as input and function `label` to retrieve labels of the `MeshService` or `MeshExternalService`.

 For exampe, given: